-The sole biggest group of mammals is rodent.
+The sole biggest group of mammals is a rodent.
 In fact, the majority of non-flying mammals are rodents.
 There are approximately 1,500 existing species.
 Many people are familiar with mice, rats, hamsters, and guinea pigs, which are usually kept as pets.
 Rodents are one of the most successful mammals across the world.
 They reproduce rapidly, are incredibly adaptable.
-Generally feed on various sorts of food.
-We humans support their survival by providing food, shelter and warmth.
+Generally, feed on various sorts of food.
+We, humans, support their survival by providing food, shelter, and warmth.

 Furthermore, rodents bring about severe destruction of equipment such as furniture and buildings.
 They can also create a potential fire risk by means of chewing through electrical wires.
 As well as plastic insulation.
 In addition, they present an environmental issue by contaminating stock and damaging crops.
 In addition, killing young birds and stealing eggs.

 Keep in mind that rodents also carry fleas and fleas may carry worms.
 Better keep these pests off your home.